Table of Contents

 Psychotherapy and counseling combined with medication has shown to be very effective, although one-on-one counseling by itself may also help a person move through minor depressive symptoms.

-Therapeutic approaches often include cognitive behavioral therapy (CBT), which challenges negative thought patterns that are typical of depression and help patients learn new ways of thinking positively.
+Therapeutic approaches often include Cognitive Behavioral Therapy (CBT), which challenges negative thought patterns that are typical of depression.

-There are numerous evidence-based behavioral therapies that have shown to be successful for treating various types of depression.
+Other evidence-based behavioral therapies like Dialectical Behavior Therapy (DBT) have also shown to be successful for treating various types of depression.

 Transcranial Magnetic Stimulation (TMS)